Export

 1. A folder.

-Use the mini hamburger menu on a folder, and select “Assemble as PDF."
+Use the mini hamburger menu to the right of the folder name, and select Assemble as PDF.
 Name your PDF export and make selections for cover and placeholder images.

-2. Individual document selections.
+2. Individual document selection

-Choose the docs for your export from a listing page.
-Use the top level export menu and select “As Combined PDF."
+Choose the docs for your export from the gridview page.
+Select the Export menu at the bottom of the page and select As Combined PDF.
 Name your PDF export and make selections for cover and placeholder images.

 Why Are There Multiple Volumes for Download?